Physical Effects of Anorexia

 Individuals affected by anorexia have a severely distorted body image and an obsession with thinness that results in a conscious refusal to maintain an appropriate body weight.
 When an individual’s body is consistently starved, a myriad of health problems occur due to malnutrition, including effects on the person’s skin, respiratory system, and cardiovascular system.
 These effects vary depending on the severity of the individual’s eating disorder, but the severity increases with the amount of time the disordered behaviors are present.
 If treated promptly and safely, some, but not all, of these effects may be reversible.
 However, without professional treatment some effects may be fatal.

 With weight loss, those with anorexia experience nutritional deprivation, resulting in physical changes in their hair, skin and nails.
-As starvation occurs, blood flow slows, resulting in an intolerance to cold temperatures and a bluish tint in the tips of fingers and ears (Brown & Mehler, 2017).
-In an effort to retain body heat, the body beings to produce lanugo hair, which is fine hair that grows excessively on the upper lip, chin, arms and spine.
+As starvation occurs, blood flow slows, resulting in intolerance to cold temperatures and a bluish tint in the tips of fingers and ears (Brown & Mehler, 2017).
+In an effort to retain body heat, the body beings to produce lanugo hair, which is fine hair that grows excessively on the upper lip, chin, arms, and spine.
 In contrast, scalp hair begins to thin or fall out due to a lack of adequate nutrients needed for it to properly grow.

 Once individuals begin to restrict food to a point where their body weight is 15-20% below ideal, gastroparesis, the delayed emptying of the stomach, occurs.
 The small amount of food individuals eat passes slowly through the digestive system, causing bloating and upper stomach pain, along with constipation and infrequent bowel movements.
 This is due to the hypofunctioning of the colon following starvation, where food is not promptly processed and digested (Brown & Mehler, 2017).